robfatland/nexus/python/jupyter.md

 # jupyter

 Common Jupyter notebook actions often in relation to a GitHub repository.
 Topics:

 - [Display an image](#display-an-image)

-Some

-Some

-Some

-Some

-Some

-Some

-Some

-Some

-Some

-Some

-Some

-Some

-Some

-Some

-Some

-Some

-Some

 ## display an image

 Many ways to do this: From Python or markdown.
 This method is simple Python and it appears to translate to a proper render in a Jupyter book.
 Archetype: See the `epipelargosy.ipynb`